Chart Color Schemes

 Meadowbrook is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Meadowbrook, as evaluated at the latest Census, comprised 85.6% houses and 14.4% other dwellings.
-In comparison, Brisbane metro had 82.9% houses and 17.1% other dwellings.
-Home ownership in Meadowbrook was 24.8%, similar to Brisbane metro's figure.
+The latest Census evaluated Meadowbrook's dwelling structures as 85.6% houses and 14.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 82.9% houses and 17.1% other dwellings.
+Home ownership in Meadowbrook was 24.8%, similar to Brisbane metro's level.
 Dwellings were either mortgaged (37.8%) or rented (37.5%).
-The median monthly mortgage repayment was $1,653, below the Brisbane metro average of $1,733.
-The median weekly rent was $385, higher than Brisbane metro's $360.
-Nationally, Meadowbrook's mortgage repayments were lower at $1,653 compared to Australia's average of $1,863.
-Rents in Meadowbrook exceeded the national figure of $375.
+The median monthly mortgage repayment in Meadowbrook was $1,653, below the Brisbane metro average of $1,733 and national average of $1,863.
+Median weekly rent in Meadowbrook was $385, higher than Brisbane metro's $360 but lower than the national figure of $375.

 Frequently Asked Questions - Housing